 "Providing innovation, excellence and expertise to schools and academies across London and the South East."

-Evidence based and quality assured, our psychological service to educational settings caters for all children and young people from birth to 25.
+Evidence based and quality assured, our Educational Psychology service caters for all children and young people from birth to 25.

 Keeping children at the centre of what we do, we work collaboratively with schools, parents and education, health and social care professionals as well as with children and young people directly.